zyuhan1999/VLMEvalKit/README.md

   --mode all \
   --work-dir outputs
 ```

+For proactive-response benchmarks, use `VideoChat3OVOTiming` to evaluate OVO-Timing and `VideoChat3ProactiveVQA` to evaluate ProactiveVideoQA (see `vlmeval/config.py` for details).

 The model checkpoint and supported benchmark metadata are prepared automatically
 when the corresponding provider permits it.
 Some benchmarks require accepting